fgallinaro/fgallinaro.github.io/teaching.md

 <h2> Current Teaching </h2>

 <p> In the Summer semester of 2022/23 I am assisting the courses <a href="fgallinaro.github.io/modelltheorie_2">Model Theory II</a> and Recursion Theory.
-More information will be available here soon. </p>
+More information will be available soon. </p>

 <h2> Past Teaching </h2>